 In 2013 Rees Jones, facilitated additional course modifications.
 These modifications included a complete reconstruction of the bunkers and the installation of a unique championship bunker sand.
 Turf lines throughout the course were also modified.
 These changes predominately were around bunkers, creek edges and at all putting surface complexes.
 The modified design increased the aesthetics and introduced new playing challenges coupled with enhanced vistas and sightlines, Bellerive’s progressive modifications have added to its historic legacy and national championship appeal.

-As with the original design, the difficulty of the course is best demonstrated by holes 14 through 17, known as “the Ridge.”
+As with the original design, the difficulty of the course is best demonstrated by holes 14 through 16, known as “the Ridge.”
 All of the holes on “the Ridge” play into the prevailing southerly wind.
 Hole 14 is the last of Bellerive’s strategic 4 par.
 Hole 15 (495 yards) and 16 (235 yards) are long but straight forward challenges.
-With hole 17 being a difficult, but reachable par 5, where the 100th PGA Championship in 2018 could well be decided by an eagle or birdie.